MicrosoftDocs/architecture-center/docs/example-scenario/quantum/tightly-coupled-quantum-computing-job-content.md

 For the Azure Quantum service following points should be considered:

-* Microsoft QIO Solvers are billed via the Azure subscription bill.
+* Microsoft QIO solvers are billed via the Azure subscription bill.
 Cost depends on selected SKU and usage pattern.
 For details refer to the [Azure Quantum pricing](https://azure.microsoft.com/pricing/details/azure-quantum/) page.
-* Other Optimization providers are available on Azure Marketplace.
+* Other optimization providers are available on Azure Marketplace.
 For cost details have a look at respective reference page listed on [Optimization providers on Azure Quantum](https://docs.microsoft.com/azure/quantum/qio-target-list)
-* Quantum Computing providers can be consumed via Azure Marketplace offering.
+* Quantum computing providers can be consumed via Azure Marketplace offering.
 Cost depends on type of resource (simulator or hardware), SKU, and usage.
 For details see the reference page for the provider needed for your scenario referenced on [Quantum computing providers on Azure Quantum](https://docs.microsoft.com/azure/quantum/qc-target-list).

 ## Next steps